syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 ![DropDown Visual mode of Ribbon Gallery](RibbonGallery_images/RibbonGallery_img2.jpg)

-## Add Gallery to the Simplified layout
+## Add Gallery to the simplified layout

-### InRibbon visual mode
+### Add Gallery in InRibbon visual mode

-When the simplified layout is enabled, the RibbonGallery can be added and displayed in a single line in 'InRibbon' VisualMode as shown below.
+When the simplified layout is enabled, the RibbonGallery can be added and displayed in a single line in [`InRibbon`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.RibbonGalleryVisualMode.html) VisualMode as shown below.
 To know more about the simplified layout, refer [here](https://help.syncfusion.com/wpf/ribbon/simplifiedlayout).

 {% tabs %}